BNN-UPC/datanetAPI/README.md

 * s.get_srcdst_routing(src,dst): Returns a string with the routing path between the src and dst node.
 * s.get_topology_matrix(): Returns a matrix m such that m[src,dst] returns the information that the Topology matrix stores for the requested [src,dst] pair, that is, the bandwidth between both nodes if they are adjacent, or -1 otherwise.
 * s.get_srcdst_topology(src,dst): Returns  the bandwidth between both nodes if they are adjacent, or -1 otherwise.
+* s.get_network_size: Return the number of nodes of the topology.